HumanSignal/label-studio/docs/source/guide/project_settings_lse.md

 If an annotator skips a task, the task is removed from their queue and assigned to a different annotator.

 After skipping the task and completing their labeling queue, the annotator cannot return to the skipped task.
+How the skipped task is completed depends on how task distribution is set up.

+* Auto distribution: The task is automatically assigned to another annotator.
-If you are using auto distribution, another annotator can label the task.
-If you are using manual distribution, the the skipped task must be manually assigned to another annotator to be completed.
+* Manual distribution: The skipped task must be manually assigned to another annotator to be completed.

 If there are no other annotators assigned to the task, or if all annotators skip the task, then the task remains unfinished.
 Skipped tasks are not marked as completed, and affect the Overall Project Progress calculation visible from the project Dashboard.
-(Meaning that the progress for a project with skipped tasks will be less than 100%.)
+(Meaning that the progress for a project that has skipped tasks will be less than 100%.)

 </td>
 </tr>